-The pose that captures the warmth of a long term relationship.
-You guys are past the awkward first date vibes, and have moved on to the coziest partnership.
+The pose captures the warmth of a long-term relationship.
+You guys are past the awkward first-date vibes and have moved on to the coziest partnership.
 You have the kind of love where you feel most natural around your partner, cheek against his shoulder, with his arms around you.
 Is there anything better?

 How often are you in full hair, makeup and styled wardrobe?
 You’ll love having some detail-shots of your full look.
 For a man, this can be as simple as looking off to the side, while you adjust your sleeve or cuff links.
 For a woman, it can be a focus on the perfect shoes you picked.
 Either way, this style of photo adds some refinement to your engagement album.